Rrominet/fxcommander/README.md

 ## Usage

-Once installed you can launch FxLauncher by the command `fxcommander` (pointing to `/usr/lib/local/fxcommander`)
+Once installed you can launch FxCommander by the command `fxcommander` (pointing to `/usr/lib/local/fxcommander`)

-Of course launching like this is a bit dumb.
+Of course launching it like this is a bit dumb.
 What you want to do is to linked this command `fxcommander` to a global shortcut on your desktop environment.

 If you want a portable way of doing it that will work anywhere (on X11 **not Wayland**), you can use [sxhkd](https://github.com/baskerville/sxhkd).